HS189/dialogue-system/notes/An information retrieval approach to short text conversation.md

   We employ a pooling strategy widely used in information retrieval for getting the instances to label (Voorhees, 2002).
 More specifically, for a given query, we use each of three basic retrieval models to select top 10 comments, and merge them to form a much reduced candidate set with size $\le​$ 30.
 Then we assign the comments in the reduced candidate set into “suitable” and “unsuitable” categories.

   Finally, we manually label 422 queries and their associated comments, about 30 comments for each post.
-Note that (1) the labeling is only on a small subset of the 38,016 posts, and (2) for each selected (query) post, the labeled comments are not originally given to it.
+Note that (1) the labeling is only on a small subset of the 38,016 posts, and (2) <u>for each selected (query) post, the labeled comments are not originally given to it</u>.

   paper: